othim/nn_mwpc/README.md

 - The amplitudes can then be used to compute: NN phase shifts and NN scattering observables.

 The code is a C++ code.
-If you want to use all of its features, you have to write this code in C++.
+If you want to use all of its features, you have to use its C++ interface.
 However, there is a python interface that is built for easy access to certain key features that are pre-specified.
 To make more features available from python you have to write the code in C++ and then bind the calls to python via the interface.

-If you have any questions or suggestions for improvement you are very welcome to open an issue on git or contact me
+If you have any questions or suggestions for improvement you are very welcome to open an issue on git or contact me.

 ## Written by
 Oliver Thim